 We use all these books, but only after we have sparked a child’s enthusiasm by getting them to play songs that are familiar to them, right away, from the first second of their first lesson.

-We use the Piano By Number format before we ever attempt to introduce children to the daunting complexities of sheet music.
+We use the Piano By Number format before we ever attempt to introduce children to the daunting complexities of reading sheet music.
 Piano lessons have to get off to a fun, quick start, or half the battle is already lost.

 The truth is that Piano By Number seeks only one thing: to get your children started playing piano, to get started being happy playing music, to get started being happy understanding music, rather than being mystified and frustrated by sheet music in their first piano lessons